slackapi/deno-slack-api/docs/triggers/link-triggers.md

 ### Shortcut Configuration

-A Link Trigger can contain an optional `shortcut` configuration object which specifies additional details about the Shortcut.
-Currently, the `shortcut` object is used to specify the button text of the Shortcut associated with the Trigger and has the following shape:
+A Link Trigger can contain an optional `shortcut` configuration object which specifies additional details about the link.
+Currently, the `shortcut` object is used to specify the button text of the link associated with the Trigger and has the following shape:

 ```ts
   shortcut?: {